Vellani/Feathers/README.md

 * Set Database username and password
 * Set Cloudinary information
 * Run the application and wait up to a minute to innitialize the data
-* If you decide to use the project in "Debug mode" you can so from the index page, after reading the instructions provided
+* If you decide to use the project in "Debug mode" you can do so from the index page, after reading the instructions provided

 # Dependencies and Technologies